-Bias and fairness in machine learning are topics of considerable recent research interest.
-However, more work is needed to expand and extend this work into algorithmic and modeling approaches where personalization is of primary importance.
-The goal of this workshop is to bring together a growing community of experts from academia and industry to discuss ethical, social, and legal concerns related to personalization, and specifically to explore a variety of mechanisms and modeling approaches that help mitigate bias and achieve fairness in personalized systems.
+The 5th Workshop on Fairness in User Modeling, Adaptation, and Personalization aims to bring together experts from academia and industry to discuss ethical, social, and legal concerns related to personalization and user modeling with the goal of exploring a variety of mechanisms and modeling approaches that help mitigate bias and achieve fairness in personalized systems.

 Topics of interest include, but are not limited to the following.

 - Bias and discrimination in user modeling, personalization and recommendation

 - Computational techniques and algorithms for fairness-aware personalization

 - Definitions, metrics and criteria for optimizing and evaluating fairness-related aspects of personalized systems